How much does it cost?

 Do you use Photoshop?

-Of course I do, I am a photographer after all and I would always want to give my customer the best work possible.
+The “Yes” means that I do, I am a photographer after all and I would always want to give my customer the best work possible.
 I work with light and sometimes a shape will be distorted a bit when the model moves, this is a quick fix in post-production.
 Colour grading and cleanup is a big part of the final product.